MyUNiDAYS/unidays-offer-redemption-js/README.md

 ## Parameters

 Here is a description of all available parameters.
-Which of these you provide are dependent on the agreed contract.

 ### Mandatory parameters